EXPLAINER: Why World Bank is under fire over set of rankings

 Countries that have scored a high ranking have often touted their success.
 In 2017, for example, Prime Minister Narendra Modi took to Twitter to celebrate India’s big improvement in 2017.
 In Rwanda, the country’s development board employs a “Doing Business economist.’’

-But the World Bank has long been accused of using sloppy methodology and of succumbing to political pressure in producing the “Doing Business” rankings.
+But the World Bank has long been accused of using sloppy methodology and of succumbing to political pressure in producing the rankings.
 This week, the bank dropped the report after investigators had reviewed internal complaints about “data irregularities’’ in the 2018 and 2020 editions of “Doing Business” and possible “ethical matters” involving World Bank staff members.

 In an investigation conducted for the bank, the law firm WilmerHale concluded that staff members fudged the data to make China look better under pressure from Kristalina Georgieva, then the CEO of the World Bank and now head of the International Monetary Fund, and the office of Jim Yong Kim, then the World Bank’s president.